Egypt Fast Facts

 February 5, 2012 - Forty-three people face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
 The defendants include 16 Americans, five Serbs, two Germans, three Arabs and Egyptians.
 Among the American defendants is Sam LaHood, International Republican Institute country director and the son of US Transportation Secretary Ray LaHood.

 May 23, 2012 - A two-day presidential election begins, with 11 candidates vying for office.
-This is the first presidential election since the uprising that toppled Hosni Mubarak.
+This is the first presidential election since the uprising that toppled Mubarak.

 May 26, 2012 - A runoff between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik is the result of the two-day election.

-June 2, 2012 - Former President Hosni Mubarak is convicted of ordering the killing of protesters in 2011.
+June 2, 2012 - Former President Mubarak is convicted of ordering the killing of protesters in 2011.
 He is immediately sentenced to life in prison, but seven months later, his conviction is overturned on technical grounds and a retrial is ordered.

 June 14, 2012 - The Egyptian parliament is declared invalid by the highest court in the land and is dissolved, and the military rulers take full legislative authority.
 A new constitution is promised within 24 hours, to be written by a 100-person assembly under the control of the Supreme Council of the Armed Forces.

-June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik.
+June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Morsy and former Prime Minister Shafik.

-June 24, 2012 - The five-member Supreme Presidential Elections Commission announces the winner of the runoff election is Muslim Brotherhood candidate Mohamed Morsy.
+June 24, 2012 - The five-member Supreme Presidential Elections Commission announces the winner of the runoff election is Muslim Brotherhood candidate Morsy.

 July 8-10,2012 - President Morsy and the Higher Constitutional Court go back and forth over the invalidation of parliament.
 In the end, the current parliament remains invalid.

 November 22, 2012 - President Morsy issues an order preventing any court from overturning his decisions.
-He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against former president Hosni Mubarak.
+He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against former President Mubarak.

 November 29, 2012 - Egypt's constituent assembly passes all 234 articles of the new draft constitution.